jlperona-teaching/ecs154a-ssii18/lab2/lab2.rst

 *Component Exceptions*

-You may use XOR gates, MUXes, and decoders for this problem.
+You may use XOR gates, XNOR gates, MUXes, and decoders for this problem.

 2. Register implementation [6]
 """"""""""""""""""""""""""""""